warpcode/nanorc/README.md

     red, green, yellow, blue, magenta, cyan, white

 After installation, use `nano examples/*` to test if everything is working properly.
-If some or all of the files fail to highlight properly, see the "Compatibility" section below.
+If some or all of the files aren't highlighted properly, see the "Compatibility" section below.

 Customization